 Fifth-generation wireless technology will pave the way for new features and more efficient smart grids.
-New 5G mobile networks will help integrate previously unconnected devices to new smart grids for accurate monitoring and precise forecasting of their energy needs.
+New 5G mobile networks will help integrate previously unconnected devices to new smart grids and build new electricity load forecasting software for accurate monitoring and precise forecasting of their energy needs.
 Managing energy demand will be much easier and more efficient, requiring fewer investments, as the smart grid will balance the energy load, reduce electricity peaks, and ultimately cut energy costs.
 Large cities will be able to plan their energy infrastructure based on collected data, spending less and reducing downtime.

 Let’s see what the new smart energy grid framework may look like.

 Source: Smart Grid – A demanding use case for 5G technologies